BurendoUK/burendo-handbook-infrastructure/README.md

 ### Running locally

 Running locally, you will need to bring in the docs from content repos into burendo-handbook/docs.
+To do this, check out the public, private or both content repos (see [the Content section for the links](#content)), then copy the `docs` folder to the local checked out infra repo within the `burendo-handbook` folder (the `docs` folder is git ignored from this folder).
+To test public and private content, copy public content first, then private in to the same folder.

-Then `make handbook-local-public` to use the public content and sidebars or `make-handbook-private` to run with private and public content and sidebars.
-Running these creates local build files and a local `sidebars.js` file that is git ignored.
+Then `make handbook-local` to use the public content and sidebars or `make handbook-local-private` to run with private and public content and sidebars.
+Running these creates local build files and a local `docusaurus.config.js` file that is git ignored.

 ## Configuration files